When is the Fourier transform of an elementary function elementary?: Introduction

 In Section 4, we consider elementary functions in which the polynomials $P_j$ and the phase function $Q$ are monomial, and find a necessary and sufficient condition for the Fourier transform of such a function to be a function of the same type (in the ``weak'' sense).
 This condition is an identity with $\Gamma$-functions.
 We generalize this result to the case when $Q,P_j$ are monomials of norms of finite extensions of $F$, and, more generally, when they are monomials of relative invariants of prehomogeneous vector spaces over $F$.

-In Section 5, we show that in the archimedian case, the condition of Section 4 for the existence of an integral identity can be reformulated in combinatorial terms (more precisely, in terms of so called {\it exact covering systems}).
+In Section 5, we show that in the archimedean case, the condition of Section 4 for the existence of an integral identity can be reformulated in combinatorial terms (more precisely, in terms of so-called {\it exact covering systems}).
 We write down the explicit integral identities in the case when these combinatorial conditions are satisfied.
 We give the simplest nontrivial examples of integral identities, including the case of prehomogeneous vector spaces.

-In Section 6, we generalize the results of Section 5 to nonarchimedian fields $F$.
+In Section 6, we generalize the results of Section 5 to non-archimedean fields $F$.
 Using the known formula for the Gamma function of a cyclic field extension, we obtain integral formulas of type (\ref{eq1}).
 In particular, we give a new proof of formula (\ref{cub}).

 These results have natural analogues in the case when $F$ is a finite field which will be described in a separate paper by D.K. and A.P.
 The role of distributions in this case is played by perverse sheaves and the Fourier transform is replaced by its geometric analogue defined by Deligne.
 Applying the trace of the Frobenius to identities with perverse sheaves, one obtains nontrivial elementary identities with exponential sums.